David Johnson Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 David Johnson Player Prop Bets for NFL Week 6 - Houston vs. Indianapolis

-David Johnson has player prop bet markets available from bookmakers before his next NFL game on Sunday at 1:00 PM ET airing on CBS.
-AFC South rivals square off in Week 6 when Johnson's Houston Texans (1-4) take the field against the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+David Johnson will have several player props available when he hits the field on Sunday at 1:00 PM ET live on CBS.
+AFC South rivals play in Week 6 when Johnson and the Houston Texans (1-4) meet the Indianapolis Colts (1-4) at Lucas Oil Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.